 If you use Eudora see this minor variation on the above procedure.

 (b) If the program you are using doesn't support secure email, you can still use that program!
 It is a little more complicated, but if you'd like to use it, just learn how to setup port tunneling, detailed below.

 GNU Users please look at this page.

 Please keep in mind that checking your e-mail is important for communicating with other members of the MIA collective and readers with questions regarding the work that you put online.
-Unfortunately, because we have a very high traffic site, we recieve alot of SPAM - unsolicited mail usually from capitalists trying to sell everything from sexual surgery to toner for your printer.
-If you get too much of a certain type of SPAM, ask the MIA Admin Ctee to implement a filter to prevent it from comming in.
+Unfortunately, because we have a very high traffic site, we receive a lot of SPAM - unsolicited mail usually from capitalists trying to sell everything from sexual surgery to toner for your printer.
+If you get too much of a certain type of SPAM, ask the MIA Admin Ctee for advice.

 Windows: See our guide on How to transfer files to the MIA server

 - Host name ftp.marxists.org